UCDavisLibrary/fin-server/docs/frame-service/README.md

 ## Overview

-The FrameService allows you to preform a transform on JSON-LD data using [JSON-LD Frames](https://json-ld.org/spec/latest/json-ld-framing/).
+The FrameService allows you to perform a transform on JSON-LD data using [JSON-LD Frames](https://json-ld.org/spec/latest/json-ld-framing/).
 As a developer, you may wish to use Fedora data in other applications which requires exporting RDF data to a normalized object format.
 The JSON-LD Frame format provides a standard mechanism for describing the JSON-LD transform and the FrameService provides this transform service as a first class citizen in Fin.

 ## Implementing a FrameService